Best Nonprofit Online Annual Reports (And What Makes Them Work)

 When it's thoughtfully built, it becomes part of your brand.

-Three examples worth studying: Exploratorium, Carnegie Science, and Girls Who Code.
+Exploratorium, Carnegie Science, and Girls Who Code are each worth studying.
 Each approaches its report differently, but all build for digital with intention.
+Here’s what they get right.

 Exploratorium: Make Impact Easy to See